 - pinch salt to taste

-- Place yams, cut side down on parchment lined baking sheet and roast for 30-40 minutes until tender.
+- Preheat oven to 400F.
+Place yams, cut side down on parchment lined baking sheet and roast for 30-40 minutes until tender.

-- When yams are done, flip and slit the middle gently with a knife and divide the filling, spooning it over the yams.
+- When yams are tender, flip them right side up, and slit the middle gently with a knife and divide the filling, spooning it over the yams.
 Place back in a warm oven until ready to serve.

 - Garnish with fresh cilantro and scallions and a drizzle of “smoked” yogurt.